Celebrating the ADA’s 28th Anniversary

 Access to the Internet

 Many Aira Explorers already use our service to manage inaccessible online forms, websites, and Captchas.
 So, even if a website hasn’t done its due diligence to be accessible, you can still get to the information you need.
 When a screen reader may not function (for whatever reason), there is then a need for some support.
-Thanks to our partnership with VFO, all VFO products come with Aira Access – meaning that when using Aira to resolve an issue while using any VFO product, that session is free.
+Thanks to our partnership with Vispero, all Vispero products come with Aira Access – meaning that when using Aira to resolve an issue while using any Vispero product, that session is free.

 The Generation of New Accessibility